Vocational Impact Risk Assessment

 - Wash your hands often and always before handling and consuming foods.
 Use alcohol-based hand sanitizer if soap and water are not available.
 It’s a good idea to always keep some with you when you travel.

-- Do not eat raw or undercooked meat or fish.
+- Avoid uncooked food, apart from fruits and vegetables that can be peeled or shelled.
+Do not eat raw or undercooked meat or fish.
 Some types of fish may contain poisonous biotoxins even when cooked.
 Barracuda in particular should never be eaten.
-Other fish that may contain toxins include red snapper, grouper, amberjack, and seabass.
+Other fish that may contain toxins include red snapper, grouper, amberjack, and sea bass.

 HEAT AND SUN-RELATED ILLNESSES

-The sun is very strong in South Africa.
-This increases susceptibility to sunburn and dehydration.
+- Expect excessive sweating in India.
+This increases susceptibility to dehydration, especially the chronic type.
 Chronic dehydration makes you feel weak, tired, and lightheaded and increases your risk of developing kidney stones.
-Heat-related illness, such as heat stroke, can be deadly.

 - Increase your daily fluid intake to compensate.
-At least 2 litres of fluids each day are essential.
+At least 2 liters of fluids each day are essential.

 - Recognise the symptoms of heat exhaustion: nausea, abdominal pain, dizziness, headache, confusion, poor coordination, and thirst.
 Stop activity, move into a cool room, elevate feet and legs, and sip fluids, to gradually return the body to a normal temperature.

-- Seek medical attention for any of these marked symptoms, or those persisting beyond a few minutes.
+- Contact the volunteer coordinator and local staff and seek medical attention for any of these marked symptoms, or those persisting beyond a few minutes.